grafana/plugin-tools/packages/create-plugin/templates/common/src/README.md

 Badges convey useful information at a glance for users whether in the Catalog or viewing the source code.
 You can use the generator on [Shields.io](https://shields.io/badges/dynamic-json-badge) together with the Grafana.com API to create dynamic badges that update automatically when you publish a new version to the marketplace.

-- For the logo field use 'grafana'.
+- For the URL parameter use `https://grafana.com/api/plugins/your-plugin-id`.
-- Examples (label: query)
+- Example queries:
-  - Downloads: $.downloads
+  - Downloads: `$.downloads`
-  - Catalog Version: $.version
+  - Catalog Version: `$.version`
-  - Grafana Dependency: $.grafanaDependency
+  - Grafana Dependency: `$.grafanaDependency`
-  - Signature Type: $.versionSignatureType
+  - Signature Type: `$.versionSignatureType`
+- Optionally, for the logo parameter use `grafana'`.

 Full example: ![Dynamic JSON Badge](https://img.shields.io/badge/dynamic/json?logo=grafana&query=$.version&url=https://grafana.com/api/plugins/grafana-polystat-panel&label=Marketplace&prefix=v&color=F47A20)